-It sounds incomprehensible that a royalty can be subject to import duty and VAT - yes it can, if it is related to imports or forming a condition to the sales in China (being the two criteria set out in China's customs laws).
+It sounds incomprehensible that a royalty can be subject to import duty and VAT - yes it can, if it is related to imports and forming a condition to the sales in China (being the two criteria set out in China's customs laws).
 It is never over-emphasized that the customs consequences can be even more serious than the tax consequences, when the duty rate is high and previous years' royalties are retroactively taxed.

-Yet, the customs review is the most ignored work, as we observed.
-The ignorance is mainly attributable to the insufficient knowledge on China customs regulations and oversight to customs risk.
+Yet, the customs review is the most neglected work, as we observe.
+The negligence is mainly attributable to the insufficient knowledge on China customs laws and oversight to customs risk.